hadiindrawan/automation-api-generator/README.md

    The `constructor()` method is a special method for creating and initializing objects created within a class.

    By default, the template will generate the endpoint of request.
-It will get your defined APP_URL from `.env` file and build the path URL.
+It will get your defined host from `.env` file and build the path URL.

    The code section:

     ```js
     constructor() {
-      this.api = chai.request(process.env.APP_URL)
+      this.api = chai.request(new config().env().host)
       this.path = "/Account/v1/User/"
       }
     ```